Flying Iran’s Friendly Skies to Victory

 For Rouhani’s administration, the planes cannot come quickly enough.
 Aside from their functional value, each fresh arrival at Tehran’s Mehrabad Airport is televised and feted by local dignitaries, affirming Iran’s post-JCPOA reconnection, both economic and cultural, to the rest of the world.
 “More Than Just a Plane,” Iran’s Financial Tribune declared on the arrival of the first Airbus back in January.
 As his rivals on the campaign trail take exception to the president’s overall economic record and post-deal achievements, the turboprops expected between now and election day will be four fortuitously timed aluminum feathers in Rouhani’s cap.

-ATTA KENARE/AFP/Getty Images
+Photo credit: ATTA KENARE/AFP/Getty Images